Your Guide to Renter's Insurance

 Your renter’s insurance will offer you liability protection against lawsuits for bodily injury or property damage caused by you, your family members or your pets.
 This coverage will pay for legal counsel in a court of law and medical coverage for anyone who gets injured on your property.

 A rider (also known as a floater) will provide additional coverage for pricier items if they are lost or stolen.
 Most policies include a cap for replacing a specific kind of item, including expensive jewelry, furs, collectibles and costly sports equipment.
 If you own such items, you may want to add it to your policy.

 Additional living expenses (ALE) covers extra expenses you may have, such as hotel bills and food costs, if your home is destroyed or unlivable because of a disaster covered in your policy.

 Arizona Federal offers a wide range of insurance options, including renter’s insurance.
-For a no-cost, no obligation insurance review, visit ArizonaFederal.org/Insurance.
+For a no-cost, no obligation insurance review – or to get an online quote, visit ArizonaFederal.org/Insurance.